 In the case of potential default, we suggest that you send a strongly worded letter to the buyer demanding immediate payment.
 You may also arrange, through your bank, to have the bills protested the buyer if circumstances indicate that this action is worthwhile.

-In the case of repudiation, you should first arrange proper storage of and insurance for the goods involved.
+In the case of repudiation, you should first arrange proper storage of and Guarantee for the goods involved.
 Then you should send a written demand to the buyer to take delivery of and pay for the goods within a certain time limit.
-If such action fails, you should look for alternative buyer and hold the original buyer responsible for any losses incurred.
+If such action fails, you should look for an alternative buyer and hold the original buyer responsible for any losses incurred.

 You should keep us promptly informed of your actions.